batstateu-is/2025-BatstateU-IS/README.md

 |:---------------------:|:---------------------:|
 | Figure 8.1 <br> Raspberry pi UPS-18650 Battery | Figure 8.2 <br> Raspberry pi UPS-18650 Battery <br> Dimensions |

-<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;During early testing, we noticed that power drops from the main hub caused the ESP32 to reset, disrupting communication.
-To solve this, we decided to power the ESP32 independently using the UPS-18650.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;During early testing, it was noticed that power drops from the main hub caused the ESP32 to reset, disrupting communication.
+To solve this, the team decided to power the LMS-ESP32 independently using the UPS-18650.
 This setup worked effectively—the module automatically switches between external power and battery mode, so the ESP32 remains on at all times.
-Its built-in protection circuits against over-charge, over-discharge, and short circuits also gave us confidence that the system was safe and reliable.</p>
+Its built-in protection circuits against over-charge, over-discharge, and short circuits also ensured that the system is safe and reliable.</p>

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Furtehrmore, in accordance with the Future Engineers Rulebook, which specifies that the robot must utilize only one main power button for activation, the system was designed so that the SPIKE™ Prime Hub’s power button simultaneously powers the UPS-18650 module and the LMS-ESP32.
 This combined power management approach ensures a synchronized startup and shutdown across all electronic subsystems, preventing inconsistent power status or data transmission errors.
 Discussed at Section 7.
 Engineering Factor is the wiring diagram, detailing how the UPS-18650, LMS-ESP32, and SPIKE™ Prime Hub are interconnected, showing the power delivery path and serial communication interface integrated into the robot’s electrical architecture.</p>